MaastrichtU-IDS/dsri-documentation/docs/workflows-introduction.md

 > And how to [define a tool](https://kubegene.io/docs/guides/tool/).

+## Seldon

+[Open-source platform](https://www.seldon.io/tech/) for rapidly deploying machine learning models on Kubernetes.
+Manage, serve and scale models built in any framework on Kubernetes.

 ### Volcano

 Run batch pipelines on Kubernetes with [Volcano](https://volcano.sh/).
 More a scheduler than a workflow engine.